aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Next steps

-Try building your own Campus topology.
+Modify this example and expand the features to match your Campus topology.